 Applying a Qualified Eye

 Our Lead Stylist, Emma Tobin, invests 10-20 hours into the styling of every property.
 It is a considered process requiring an on-site inspection, catalogue review & selection, installation and pick-up.
-As a qualified professional, her time and effort come at a cost.
+As a qualified professional, her time and expertise come at a cost.
 Her qualifications include a B.D.
 (Interior Design) and over ten years of experience in Interior Design, Landscape Architecture and Property Styling.
-Remember: Anyone can work in property styling, but not just anyone can make property styling work.
+Remember, anyone can work in property styling, but not everyone can make property styling work.
 If you’re still choosing a property stylist, check out our post on How to Select the Best Property Stylist.

 Furniture & Accessories